 Life in the sober lane can sometimes be uncomfortable, especially immediately following rehabilitation.
 That is why it is crucial to develop new responses and find alternatives other than drugs or alcohol to regulate one’s emotions.

-Here are 4 ways to help keep your feelings in check.
+Here are four ways to help keep your feelings in check.

-Guilt is a common emotion among addicts who enter treatment and, unfortunately, it can easily drive someone into relapse.
-Guilty feelings may arise from the memory hurting someone we love, physically or emotionally.
-For example, it is not unusual for family members of an addict to inadvertently refer to the past and bring up the addiction.
+Guilt is a common emotion among people who enter treatment and, unfortunately, it can easily drive you into relapse.
+The memory of hurting someone we love physically or emotionally can trigger guilty feelings.
+It is not unusual for family members of an addict to inadvertently refer to the past and bring up the addiction.
 Someone who is fresh out of recovery may experience guilt due to these comments and become triggered.
-Preparing a plan and exploring options on how to respond to this type of situations is fundamental to keeping one’s feelings in check.
-A professional therapist can then help the individual learn how to develop strategies in advance for when guilt arises down the line.
+Preparing a plan and exploring options on how to respond to this type of situation is fundamental to keeping one’s feelings in check.
+A professional therapist can then help you learn how to develop strategies in advance for when guilt arises down the line.

 Addiction is an emotional disease.
-But regardless of the feelings that come up, finding ways to keep your emotions in check on a daily basis is integral to sticking to keeping your sober life.
-If you or someone you know is seeking help for addiction, please visit our directory of treatment centers or call 866-606-0182 to start the path to recovery today.
+Regardless of the feelings that come up, finding ways to keep your emotions in check on a daily basis is integral to sticking to keeping your sober life.
+If you or someone you know is seeking help for addiction, visit our directory of treatment centers or call 866-606-0182 to start the path to recovery today.